gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 For example, Voegelin says of Socrates: "He is the gift of god to Athens, given as a gadfly to the polis to stir it back into life" (2000b: 62).

-"the first step on the way up must be a search for a helper."
-(2000b: 112)

-"we shall fare well" (2000b: 113)

-"the philosopher, who must return from the vision of the Agathon to help his fellow prisoners" (2000b: 114)
+For a diseased soul, "the first step on the way up must be a search for a helper" (2000b: 112), and in this case, the helper is "the philosopher, who must return from the vision of the Agathon to help his fellow prisoners" (2000b: 114)

 Oakeshott's parting of the ways with Plato on the practical value of philosophy appears early on, when he writes: "There is a difference between the 'unexamined life', which Plato said no man would wish to lead, and a life devoid of philosophical or speculative interest.
 Though it is, perhaps, the major defect of Plato's philosophy it that fails to recognize this difference" (1933: 303).
 And he claims, a few dozen pages later, "a satisfactory life does not depend upon philosophical knowledge; indeed, such knowledge is irrelevant to it" (1933: 339).
-And a little later he argues that "To turn philosophy into a way of life is it wants to have abandoned life and philosophy" (1933: 355).
+And a little later he argues that "To turn philosophy into a way of life is at once to have abandoned life and philosophy" (1933: 355).
+And he even cites Socrates in support of this view: "This, perhaps, is the meaning, or one of the meetings, of the passages in the *Phaedo* and elsewhere, in which Socrates asserts that those who engage in philosophy 'study only dying and death.'
+For to be dead to the world of practice... is the beginning of philosophy" (1933: 310).

-Oakeshott expands upon this brief passage four decades later, in *On Human Conduct*.
+Oakeshott expands upon his brief comment on Plato's "major defect" four decades later, in *On Human Conduct*.
 After a number of pages discussing the nature of theorizing, Oakeshott acknowledges his debt to Plato: "This account of the engagement of understanding owes so much to the account in Plato" -- then comes the crucial passage for understanding his difference from Voegelin -- "that it may be instructive to notice its divergencies" (27).